Globalshift Limited - copyright © 2009 to 2019; All rights reserved.

 The first well drilled onshore Jamaica was in 1955 and a total of around 15 wells were drilled up to 1981 of which 2 were offshore.
-None have found commercial accumulations of oil or gas although a number of shows have been recorded.
+None have found commercial accumulations of oil or gas although a number of minor oil and gas shows have been recorded.

 For recent events see News Briefs.